sjanel/aeronet/docs/FEATURES.md

 - `BuiltinProbesConfig::enabled` (bool): enable/disable builtin probes.
 - `BuiltinProbesConfig::contentType` (enum): response Content-Type used by the probe responses.
-- `BuiltinProbesConfig::livenessPath`, `readinessPath`, `startupPath`: customize probe paths.
-Paths must be non-empty and begin with `/` — invalid values are rejected by `BuiltinProbesConfig::validate()`.
+- `BuiltinProbesConfig::withLivenessPath / withReadinessPath / withStartupPath`: customize probe paths.
+Paths must be
+  non-empty and begin with `/` — invalid values are rejected by `BuiltinProbesConfig::validate()`.

 When enabled, if an application handler is already registered on the same path(s) the server will override them